unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Skills** Perception +7

-**Damage Immunities** bludgeoning, piercing, and slashing from nonmagical attacks not made with silvered weapons
+**Damage Immunities** bludgeoning, piercing, and slashing from nontek attacks not made with silvered weapons

 **Senses** passive Perception 17